Skip to content

 Tailor the user experience

 Finally, use the above insights to personalize onboarding for new users, offer advanced features to power users, or create targeted re-engagement campaigns for lapsing personas.
-Additionally, take the personalization a step further by localizing with Userpilot for a truly native mobile app experience.
+Additionally, take the personalization a step further by localizing for a truly native mobile app experience.

 Localization with Userpilot